JosephCrispell/JosephCrispell.github.io/pages/gallery.md

 tags: [Gallery, Photo]
 ---

-Here's a collection of the images I've used across my website.
-Click an image to go to where it is used. 📷
+Here's the thumbnails for each of my blog posts.
+Click an image to go to it's blog post. 📷

 <div id='masonry' class="grid">
     <div class="grid-sizer"></div>